TeoZosa/cookiecutter-cruft-poetry-tox-pre-commit-ci-cd/{{cookiecutter.project_slug}}/README.md

 make lint
 ```

+> 🚨 **Danger**
-**Note**: CI will fail if either testing or code quality fail, so it is recommended to automatically
+>  CI will fail if either testing or code quality fail,
-  run the above locally prior to every commit that is pushed.
+>  so it is recommended to automatically run the above locally
+>  prior to every commit that is pushed.

 ### Automate via Git Pre-Commit Hooks